adam-p/yesterday-i-learned/random.md

 1. The Japanese believe that [three things: a sword, a bronze mirror, and a cashew][wikipedia 188] came from [瓊瓊杵尊][wikipedia 189], the Japanese Jesus.
 1. [*Immaculate conception*][wikipedia 190] refers to Mary being born sin-free, not the virgin birth of Jesus.
 1. Acai (Açaí) rhymes with Asahi.
-1. "userdebug" seen in Android's build string apparently means something. ["No root because it's a 'user' build, which is what manufacturers ship. 'userdebug' builds which contain root also contain debugging tools and other things that some users might consider to be bugs."][reddit 55]
 1. [Hanlon's_razor][wikipedia 191]: if an act can happen because someone is stupid, then it is okay to just assume it was that (stupidity).
 1. Ri Sol-ju, the wife of Kim Jong Un, looks a lot better than Kim Jong Un.
 1. It is not uncommon for people to [hear explosions just as they fall asleep][wikipedia 192].